 *When I visit my sister in Florida, I make multiple challahs for her.
 I let the dough rise and braid it as usual but instead of putting it in the oven, I put it in a ziplock in the freezer.
 She takes one out the night before she wants to use it and bakes as usual.
 It freezes really well and this way she can have warm challah for the kids.
 My niece and nephew love this recipe and it is a joy to make it for them.

-For Challah French Toast, a make a mixture of milk, eggs, vanilla extract and cinnamon in a bowl and whisk it all together.
+For Challah French Toast, make a mixture of milk, eggs, vanilla extract, and cinnamon in a bowl and whisk it all together.
 Let each piece soak in the mixture on both sides and throw on a skillet on medium heat until brown.

 Add your favorite syrup and fruit.

 You can freeze the challah once you make it in a zip lock bag.
 Just throw it in the microwave before serving.
 If you have kids like my sister, it is a great idea for breakfast for kids that don’t want to eat anything in the morning.